 - Three or more violations: $250 fine, tow, loss of privilege for the entire sophomore year and referral to the dean of students for student conduct review.

-Upper-class resident students are assigned parking in an authorized area on campus.
-All resident students must register their vehicles.
-Automobiles may not be used for any reason for on-campus transportation from 7 a.m. to 7 p.m.
+All resident students must register their vehicles and are assigned parking on campus.
+Vehicles may not be used for on-campus transportation from 7 a.m. to 7 p.m.
 Monday through Thursday and from 7 a.m. to 5 p.m.
 Friday.
-This includes all campus parking lots (other than the one assigned) and Newport city streets adjacent to the University (see below for additional information).
+This includes all campus parking lots (other than the one assigned) and city streets adjacent to the University.

 Only the Office of Safety and Security may authorize an exception to this policy.
 If an exception is granted, the student is responsible to get the name and badge number of the officer granting permission.